 Contact a Yorkville Estate Planning Attorney

-Sean Robertson is a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign for his undergraduate degree.
+We are a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign for his undergraduate degree.
 He and the rest of the team at Robertson Legal Group, LLC concentrate in the areas of wills and living trusts in Northern Illinois.
 Mr. Robertson has more than 14 years of experience, but he is relatively young, which means that he will be available to work and grow with you and your family for many years to come.
 A major consideration when picking an estate planning attorney for many couples is whether the living trust lawyer will be around when their children will need an estate planning lawyer.
-Sean Robertson may be reached at 630-780-1034 or via our online contact form.
+Sean may be reached at 630-780-1034 or via our online contact form.
 Call today for a free initial consultation.